azencot-group/MSD-Benchmark/docs/methods.md

 ---

+## Adding a New Method

+To add a new method to MSD:
+1. Create a model class that inherits from `AbstractModel`.
+2. Create a trainer class that inherits from `AbstractTrainer`.
+3. Optionally, implement a custom `LatentExplorer` if your model provides structure in the latent space (e.g., explicit static/dynamic separation).
+4. Define a configuration file that includes the model, trainer, training parameters, and evaluation setup.
+5. Reference your classes and configuration paths in the main YAML config file.

+---

+## Latent Explorer (Optional)

+If your model provides architectural insights into its latent space (e.g., an explicit static/dynamic separation), you can define a custom `LatentExplorer` to leverage this knowledge during evaluation.

+Refer to [docs/latent_exploration.md](latent_exploration.md) for implementation guidance and integration examples.

+---

 ## Summary

 The MSD benchmark separates modeling, training, and evaluation into pluggable modules.
 By adhering to the `AbstractModel` and `AbstractTrainer` interfaces, you can integrate new learning methods with minimal friction.

 To see a working example, check the included methods directory.
-For experiment setup and configuration, refer to [docs/configuration.md](docs/configuration.md).
+For experiment setup and configuration, refer to [docs/configuration.md](configuration.md).